mantil-io/docs/commands/mantil_stage_destroy.md

 Destroy a stage

 This command will destroy all resources belonging to a stage.
-Optionally, you can set the --all option to destroy all stages.
+Optionally, you can set the --all option to destroy all stages of a project.

 By default you will be asked to confirm the destruction.
 This behavior can be disabled using the --force option.